Sciatica Treatment in Chennai

 Common Causes

-Sciatica Therapies can be caused by various factors, including but not limited to:
+Sciatica can be caused by various factors, including but not limited to:

 - Herniated or bulging discs in the lumbar spine